Read some of the best and famous B. F. Skinner quotes on behaviorism that will teach you how behaviorism matters in learning and education.

 19. “To say that … behaviors have different ‘meanings’ is only another way of saying that they are controlled by different variables.” – B.F.
 Skinner

 20. “The ideal of behaviorism is to eliminate coercion: to apply controls by changing the environment in such a way as to reinforce the kind of behavior that benefits everyone.” – B.F.
 Skinner

 Behaviourism is a term that draws from the concepts of learning theory.
 It was coined by B.F.
 Skinner, he believed that all behaviours are learned as a result of interaction with your environment.

 Behaviourists argue that for any particular behaviour to be exhibited, it needs to have been reinforced in the past through positive or negative reinforcement from the environment.

-Behaviourism encourages people to engage in a specific behaviour by rewarding them following success.
+Behaviorism encourages people to engage in a specific behavior by rewarding them following success.
 An example of this would be, a student getting a reward for getting 100% on the spelling test.
 In the future, it is possible that students will study and work hard in order to get their treat.

 This simple theory helps many teachers to understand how their students react and what’s the reason behind it.
 This theory also helps in building good behaviours and habits in an individual.